Because Everything Costs Money… Except the Park: Teaching Kids About Budgeting

 Show the Big Picture: Choices, Trade-Offs, and Real-Life Thinking

 If we spend less here, we can do more there.
-Every choice affects the next one.
-This is real-world financial thinking, wrapped in something they care about.

-It teaches them to plan ahead, make trade-offs, and think in terms of priorities and outcomes.
+This teaches them to plan ahead, make trade-offs, and think in terms of priorities and outcomes - real-world financial thinking, wrapped in something they care about.

 What We Believe at Future Fortunes Academy